 Cystinosis was first described in the medical literature in 1903 by Abderhalden.
 Cystinosis is classified as a lysosomal storage disorder.
 Lysosomes are membrane bound compartments within cells that break down certain nutrients such as fats, proteins and carbohydrates.
 Lysosomes are the primary digestive unit within cells.
 Some enzymes within lysosomes break down (metabolize) these nutrients, while other enzymes transport the leftover metabolic products (such as cystine) out of the lysosome.
 The lack of such a specific transporter causes cystine to accumulate in lysosomes in cells throughout the body.
 Cystine forms crystals (crystallizes) in many types of cells and slowly damages affected organs.

-At one time, nephropathic and intermediate cystinosis were fatal at a very young age.
+At one time, nephropathic cystinosis was fatal at a very young age.
 However, the development of a medication known as cysteamine (which lowers the levels of cystine in the body) and improvements in kidney transplants have transformed cystinosis from a fatal kidney disorder to a chronic, multisystem disorder with a life expectancy well into adulthood and even beyond 50 years of age.

 The specific symptoms and severity of cystinosis vary greatly from one person to another based upon several factors including age of onset and whether the disorder is promptly diagnosed and treated.
 The progression of the disorder can be slowed by early diagnosis and treatment.
 Eventually, cystinosis can affect all tissues of the body.
 The age of onset for different symptoms varies greatly.